 We are committed to maintaining an open dialogue with our members to raise understanding and awareness of our products, strategy and performance.
 We use the annual general meeting and industry events as the primary mechanism for doing this.

-We encourage members to attend the annual general meeting and notice is sent at least 30 days in advance of the meeting.
+We encourage members to participate in the annual general meeting and notice is sent at least 30 days in advance of the meeting.
 At the annual general meeting, separate resolutions are proposed on each substantive issue.
 When an issue has been determined at the meeting by a show of hands, the chairman confirms the number of proxy votes for and against the resolution.
-The chairmen of the board’s sub committees are also available to answer relevant questions at the annual general meeting.
+The chairmen of the board’s committees are also available to answer relevant questions at the annual general meeting.

 The board’s responsibilities include agreement of strategic objectives, annual plans and targets, monitoring performance against key financial and non-financial objectives, approval of financial statements and key reserving and valuation assumptions, overseeing the systems for internal controls and risk management, setting standards in governance matters, review of the performance of the various committees of the board and authorisation of senior appointments.